chaerim-kim/chaerim-kim.github.io/_posts/2020-02-01-DistributedIntroduction.md

   - Drawbacks

-      - Multiple copies could be inconsistent.
-U gotta change and update ALL copies
+      - Multiple copies could be inconsistent. you gotta change and update ALL copies
-      - To keep the copies consistent, u’ll need ur servers to communicate w each other  u require global synchronization after each modification.  VERY imp
+      - To keep the copies consistent, u’ll need ur servers to communicate w each other → you require global synchronization after each modification. → VERY imp
       - Precludes large scale solutions – number of copies and servers u may have, and geography\!\!
 Will be easy to replicate things locally, lots of bandwidth with low latency.
-But in global scale, u may have low bandwidth, high latency  issue that u need to keep in mind
+But in global scale, you may have low bandwidth, high latency → issue that u need to keep in mind

 **Summary**